 Through the Jefferson Community College Foundation and the generosity of its donors, scholarships are available to Jefferson students who are academically gifted and demonstrate financial need as determined by the FAFSA.
 Scholarships are available for freshmen, continuing, nontraditional and active duty military students.
 Awards range from $100 to full tuition; the amounts and availability of the awards are subject to change.
 The online application information below is for fall students attending Jefferson.

 Applying for scholarships is now easier!
 The Foundation has partnered with Academic Works to bring a full-service online application.
 Paper applications are not needed and won't be accepted.
 This new service will take all student information and connect you with scholarships you are eligible to apply for.
-The deadline to apply for Fall 2016 scholarships is May 1, 2016.

 - Go to sunyjefferson.academicworks.com